Social Security has existed for 90 years. Why it may be more threatened than ever

 Just as it has for decades, Social Security faces a looming shortfall in money to pay full benefits.
 Since President Donald Trump took office in January, the program has faced more tumult.
 Agency staffing has been slashed.
 Unions and advocacy groups concerned about sharing sensitive information have sued.
 Administration officials, including the president, have falsely claimed that millions of dead people were receiving Social Security benefits.
 Former top adviser Elon Musk said the program was a potential "Ponzi scheme."

+At an Oval Office event Thursday commemorating the program’s anniversary, Trump said that under his watch "we’re strengthening it.”
+But the president and Republicans who control Congress have not proposed a long-term solution to shore up the program.

-Trump and other Republicans have said they will not cut Social Security benefits.
-Yet the program remains far from the sound economic system that Roosevelt envisioned, due to changes made — and not made — under both Democratic and Republican presidents.
+Social Security remains far from the sound economic system that Roosevelt envisioned, due to changes made — and not made — under both Democratic and Republican presidents.

 Here’s a look at past and current challenges to Social Security, the proposed solutions and what it could take to shore up the program.

-Note: This story has been updated to delete comments that were incorrectly attributed to Trump as saying “Social Security will be great again” under his watch and that "you have my commitment.''